owntracks/recorder/README.md

 `--port` is the port number of the MQTT broker and overrides `$OTR_PORT`; it defaults to 1883.
 Setting this to 0 disables MQTT even if it is compiled-in.

 `--user` overrides `$OTR_USER` and specifies the username to use in the MQTT connection.

-`$OTR_PASS` is the password for the MQTT connection.

-`$OTR_CAFILE` specifies the path to a readable PEM-formatted file containing the CA certificate chain to be used for the MQTT TLS connection.
-If this environment variable is set, a TLS connection is assumed (and the port number should probably be adjusted accordingly).

 `--qos` specifies the MQTT QoS to use; it defaults to 2.